iq-motion-control/iq-module-communication-doc/docs/manual/manual_safety_systems.rst

 Calculation of the Total Derate
 -----------------------------------
-The total applied derate applied is the direct multiplication of the speed, microcontroller, and coil derate values.
+The total applied derate is the direct multiplication of the speed, microcontroller, and coil derate values.
 So, then our drive voltage system becomes:

 .. image:: ../_static/manual_images/safety/full_derate_system.png
     :align: center